 If you have great luck with a gluten free flour that I didn't mention, feel free to comment below.
 I would love to learn about more flour blends!

-If you are a gluten-free newbie, be sure to check out all of my Gluten Free Resources.
-I also have tons of pantry recommendations so you have everything you need for gluten free baking!
+If you are a gluten-free newbie, check out all of my Gluten Free Resources.
+I also have many pantry recommendations, so you have everything you need for gluten free baking!
+You may want to read how different gluten free flour blends vary.

 Best Gluten Free Flour For Baking:

-It is impossible to state what the absolute best gluten free flour for baking is.
+It is really hard to state the best gluten-free baking flour.
 Each flour blend has its strengths and weaknesses.
-Some blends do not rise well in yeast recipes, while others are better for getting those flaky layers.
+Some blends do not rise well in yeast recipes, while others are better for achieving flaky layers.

-One thing you need to look at when choosing what gluten flour to use is the ingredient list.
-First, make sure the blend has either xanthan gum, guar gum, or psyllium husk.
+When choosing what gluten flour to use, you must look at the ingredient list.
+First, ensure the blend has either xanthan gum, guar gum, or psyllium husk.
 These are what will help to hold together your baked goods.
-Regular wheat flour is sticky and holds together, but gluten free flour doesn't have this stickiness.
-This is why it is so important to add it in.
+Regular wheat flour is sticky and holds together, but gluten free flour doesn’t have this stickiness.
+This article on Gluten Free Binders explains why it is so important to add it if your blend doesn’t have a binder already included.

 Second, what is the grain-to-starch ratio?
-Ingredients on the label are in order from the most to the least.
+Ingredients on the label are listed from most to least.
 Is the first ingredient a grain or starch?
 How much starch is listed?
 This will affect how much moisture to use in a recipe.
-If you use a starchy blend in my Gluten Free Sugar Cut Out Cookies recipe, you may need to add more flour or the cookies will spread!
+If you use a starchy blend in my Gluten Free Sugar Cut Out Cookies recipe, you may need to add more flour, or the cookies will spread!

-One of the most common questions that I get from my readers is why a recipe was dry, spread, or didn't turn out as mine did.
-99.9% of the time it is because of the gluten free flour blend the reader used.
+๐ Sandi says: One of the most common questions I get from my readers is why a recipe was dry, spread, or didn’t turn out like mine.
+99.9% of the time, it is because of the gluten free flour blend the reader used.

-If you are new to gluten free baking, be sure to read all of my Gluten Free Baking Tips, so you are ready to get started!
+If you are new to gluten free baking, read all of my Gluten Free Baking Tips so you are ready to get started!

 A quick word on measuring flour.
-To measure your gluten free flour, I recommend using either the spoon method or leveling method.
+I recommend using either the spoon or leveling method to measure your gluten-free flour.

 - Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.